You might like...

 Sunflowers are among the easiest and most rewarding annuals to grow.
 They're also some of the tallest, with many varieties producing huge, saucer-shaped yellow flowers that tower over other plants in the border.

-Helianthus annuus 'Lemon Queen' bears masses of large, lemon-yellow flowers from July to September.
+Unlike most sunflowers, Helianthus annuus 'Lemon Queen' is a hardy perennial.
+It bears masses of large, lemon-yellow flowers from July to September.
 It's ideal for growing at the back of a sunny border, and makes an excellent cut flower.